mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 # More References:

-For more inspiration and lots of info and experimentation around these powerful "rectifiers"
+For more inspiration and lots of info and experimentation around these powerful "rectifiers".

+(Useful if you have a related rectifier and want to adapt my code (the other varieties like the R4850G and R4850G2 have slightly different CAN messages/factors, easy to change though.)

 https://www.beyondlogic.org/review-huawei-r4850g2-power-supply-53-5vdc-3kw/